Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Practical 2

-- Practice creating and dropping databases and tables
+- Practice creating and dropping databases and tables.
 - Try to use CREATE, DROP, SHOW, USE, and DESCRIBE.

 ### Working with Data

 Adding records to the database can be done in a number of ways.
 We are going to use standard SQL commands through the CLI, but this would not be suitable for a non-technical user.

-Commonly a GUI can be created which translates user input into the appropriate SQL statements in the back-end.
+Commonly a GUI can be created which translates user input into the appropriate SQL statements in the back-end, allowing these users to add and query data in a user-friendly environment.

-Alternatively, data can be imported and exported in bulk using a variety of file types, a common option being CSV files.
+Data can also be imported and exported in bulk using a variety of file types, a common option being CSV files.

 ### Inserting Records

-Adding records into a table can be done with the INSERT statement:
+Adding records into a table can be done with the INSERT statement as follows:

 ```sql
 INSERT INTO customers (customer_ID, first_name, last_name, age)
 VALUES (1, 'Alice', 'Smith', 33);
 ```

-As we're just learning, it's good practice to verfiy your data entry.
-You can do so by running
+As we're just learning, it's good practice to verfiy your record, you can do so by running a simple SELECT statement.

 ```sql
 SELECT * FROM customers;